VeraLiconaResearchGroup/academic-kickstart/content/outreach/REU.md

 +++
-title = "NSF Summer Research Experience for Undergraduates" date = 2016-04-28 draft = false
+title = "NSF Summer Research Experience for Undergraduates" date = 2018-04-28 draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["undergrad-research"]
+tags = ["undergraduate"]

 # Project summary to display on homepage.
-summary = "This Summer Research Experience for Undergraduates (REU):  Modeling and Simulation in Systems Biology (MSSB) is an NSF-sponsored research program, focused on modeling and simulation in systems biology, for U.S. citizen or permanent resident undergraduate students from around the United States and Puerto Rico."
+summary = "Summer Research Experience for Undergraduates (REU):  Modeling and Simulation in Systems Biology (MSSB) is an NSF-sponsored research program, focused on modeling and simulation in systems biology, for U.S. citizen or permanent resident undergraduate students from around the United States and Puerto Rico."

 abstract = "kjhwe"

 # Optional image to display on homepage.
-image_preview = ""
+image_preview = "ialrgraphic.jpg"

 # Optional external URL for project (replaces project detail page).
 external_link = ""